Ananya-Krishna/HyperbolicGCN-Optimization/readme.md

 To reproduce the main results, follow these steps:

 1. Download the datasets.
-2. Set the desired dataset in `HGCNs_all_datasets_and_visualizations.ipynb`.
+2. Select and run the corresponding script for your desired dataset in `HGCNs_all_datasets_and_visualizations.ipynb`.
-3. Train the model by running the notebook cells.
+3. Train the model by running the notebook cells following dataset load-in.

 ### Results Summary
 #### Key Findings: